CVD Diamonds Aren’t Real Diamonds. Are They?

-All the diamond acronyms driving you crazy?
+All the misinformation about lab grown diamonds driving you crazy?
 Learn the difference between CVD diamonds and HPHT lab grown diamonds and which one you should buy.

 By Stephanie Dore